bilala45/topspin/README.md

 #### Running the project

-Note that a .env file placed at the project root containing the values specified in `server/config.js` is required to run this project and access the database.
-For security reasons, this file is not available in our GitHub repository (please locate and use local copy from Gradescope submission).
+Note that a .env file placed at the project root containing the values specified in `server/config.js` is required to run this project locally and access the database.
+For security reasons, this file is not available in our GitHub repository.

 Running the Flask server (port 5002):